luqmanr/chirpy/_posts/2023-11-21-adventure-of-a-lifetime.md

 Thank you for staying by my side.
 For trying so hard to be my friend.
 For cheering my heart when I need it.

-I don't want to say too many things, I'm afraid I might write too much and go off-track, but I just want to say, sometimes, I might not show it, but I really appreciate you, and I will try my best to do the same to you.
-I love you, always ❤️
+I don't want to say too many things, I might write too much and go off-track.
+But I just want to say, sometimes I might not show it, but I really appreciate you.
+I will try my best to do the same, if not more.
+I'm proud of you and I love you, always ❤️

 So here's some more pics of us so far!